UBS ETF Importante informazione legale per favore, leggere il presente disclaimer prima di procedere oltre.

 Long-term prospects of ETF commodities

 An investment in ETF commodities can be seen as strategic.
 Commodities are a viable long-term investment as resources are naturally limited and thus finite.
 In a market economy, a limited – and arguably steadily declining – supply leads to rising prices even if demand remains flat.
 In view of the growing global population, we can even expect to see increased demand for commodities over the long term in an effort to secure future supplies.
-One example of the potential impact is China, whose growing economy has spawned a voracious appetite for commodities to fuel its growth.
+One example of the potential impact is China, whose growing economy has increased the general demand for commodities.

 A very convenient and effective way to invest in commodities is through products that track a commodities index, for example in the form of UBS ETFs (exchange traded funds).